meg-simula/cbcbeat/demo/README.rst

   monodomain/demo_monodomain_adjoint.py

-If you would like to tune the performance of the solvers, in particular to customize the linear algebra solvers, look at
+If you would like to look at a more realistic example, take a look at

-  solver-efficiency/*
+  bidomain-biventricular/demo_*.py

 Conventions for adding new demos
 ================================